NSS-Data-Instructional-Stuff/data-engineering/labs/lab-1.1/README.md

 ### Part 6
 Read in the `file people_broken.csv`
-- Add the correct header
+- Add the correct header.
-- Change any instance of NONE to null
+- Change any instance of NONE to null.
-- change any 'null' text values to null
+- Change any 'null' text values to null.

 ### Part 7
-Read in the `mtcars.parquet` file and print its contents to the commandline.
-Take a screen shot of the results.
+Read in the `mtcars.parquet` file and print its contents to the command line.
+Take a screenshot of the results.

 ### Part 8
-Read in the `quiz.json` file and print its contents to the commandline.
-Take a screen shot of the results.
+Read in the `quiz.json` file and print its contents to the command line.
+Take a screenshot of the results.

 ### Part 9
-Read in the `menu.xml` file and print its contents to the commandline.
-Take a screen shot of the results.
+Read in the `menu.xml` file and print its contents to the command line.
+Take a screenshot of the results.

 #### Submission
 Take all of the files that you created above and create a zipped folder called: `lab-1.1_<yourLastName>.zip`